rtyler/brokenco.de/_posts/2019-09-09-rubby-infra.md

 re-evaluated projects for Ruby Infrastructure.

+---

 There are a myriad of other interesting projects which will crop up once a couple [Ruby Infrastructure Engineers](https://jobs.lever.co/scribd/6fff482b-6363-4525-b6b0-6131d6994eef) join the company.
 Like the other teams in [Platform Engineering](/2019/08/22/platform-engineering-at-scribd.html), this team will be entirely remote which means we can  hire the most qualified people we're able to find, from nearly anywhere.

-I'm anxious to see the upstream pull requests, RailsConf presentations, or blog posts that we're going to be able to share once we start solving problems together!
+I'm excited to see the upstream pull requests, RailsConf presentations, and blog posts that we're going to be able to share once we start solving problems together!